Blog

 One of the best ways to generate more donations is to get in front of your ideal donors while they’re researching different organizations.

-Contact the websites that rank at the top of Google for terms like “best school programs to donate to” and pitch them about your program.
+Contact the websites that rank at the top of Google for terms like “best school programs/colleges/universities to donate to” and pitch your program to them for inclusion in the list.

 Assign a spokesperson to speak on podcasts and attend relevant events to discuss your mission.

-You can also create an inbound marketing strategy by filming videos of your mission’s impact and posting them on social media.
+You can also create an inbound marketing strategy by filming videos of your school, college, or university’s impact and posting them on social media.

 After experimenting with several marketing campaigns, identify which drove the most success and invest more into similar strategies.